+Have you already read it and want something else to chew on?
+Here is our selection of motorcycle travel stories (here).
 You are more into movies?
 Have a look at our top 10 list of movies about motorbikes (here)

 Royal Racer is a boutique “chain” that started in France and which was undoubtedly inspired by the growing success of the Deus flagship stores.
 They are also to be found in Marseille, Lyon, Megève, Montpellier, etc. A branch opened in Lausanne in the spring of 2018.
 And we at Cruizador, are fans of Rui Mira, who knows all his products, talks to you about materials and manufacturing processes with practically the same passion and the same sparkle in the eyes as the craftsman who produced the garment.

 In short, at The Royal Racer, you will find all the arsenal of the gentleman rider or petrol head (it depends).
 It offers more famous brands such as Deus, Kytone or Belstaff but also confidential brands such as Momotaro, Fleur de Bagne, TCB Jeans or Lewis Leather.
 The gentleman rider can also indulge himself from a selection of accessories (jewelry, sunglasses, glove, helmet, etc.).
 Whatever your budget, you will find something to please you anyway.
 And if you are undecided, Rui will be happy to advise you!